jonyoung123/jonyoung123/README.md

 </p>

 ### Hi there 👋 I AM JOHN IGWE EKE
+# I am a Software Developer, i am into Mobile App Development using Flutter.
 <!--
 **jonyoung123/jonyoung123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.